francisganapin/Gym-System-7-13-2024/README.md

 Before we could started the app and anyone want to use and modify :)
-This was the version 1.1 since some of design was not align
+This was the version 1.1 since some of design was not align Dont worry all of the data here are fake.

 I would find fix and optimize some code starting 8/2/2024